Archive: 30 November 2022

 The Middle Eastern man had attempted to move on his own to Dublin, but the International Protection Accommodation Service (“IPAS”) declined his transfer.
 He then asked if I could get us moved.
 He knew I had a bit of experience in technical writing, as it was my technical writing that resulted in his laptop.
 So, I corresponded with IPAS, on several occasions, until they relocated us.
 IPAS eventually moved us together.

 After 30 days, we both petitioned IPAS to move to different centres due to serious irreconcilable differences in the home, what everyone knew would happen.
 The Middle Eastern man and I included.
 Maybe it was all part of their plan.
-At any rate, he and I both made some dumb mistakes.
+At any rate, he and I both made some thoughtless mistakes.
 However, I am the only one with 1,000+ people planning my demise and seeing to it that I fail.
 We cannot deny that a why could have been the key that answered so many questions.
 However, I do not believe my actions warranted placing me on an island, gaslighting me, stealing my USB, stealing my personal post, engaging in continued harassment, the uploading my personal information to the internet, the making me feel like the devil, the fake friendships and relationships that evaporated in a sky of disingenuity, or the treating me like a non-human being by organisations that could not muster the word why.
 That’s the ugly truth behind my direct provision research paper.

 In many states across the nation, pregnancy finds no explicit protection under federal law.
 For instance, companies in the U.S. are not required to adjust the duties of women when they are pregnant even when medical practitioners send letters urging a reprieve (Thomas, 2016).
 This raises the question as to whether protecting women’s reproductive health in a post-Roe era should be accomplished by (1) striking an appropriate balance between romantic paternalism and egalitarianism, and (2) ratifying the Convention on the Elimination of All Forms of Discrimination against Women (“CEDAW”).